Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-21-self-sovereign-identity.md

 ---
 title       : "Self Sovereign Identity (SSI)"
 excerpt: >
-  It would seem that Christopher Allen's The Path to Self-Sovereign Identity is still the most comprehensive article on the subject of Self Sovereign Identity.
+  It would seem that Christopher Allen's The Path to Self-Sovereign Identity is still the most comprehensive introduction to the subject of Self Sovereign Identity.
 It outlines some of the underlying history, and introduces 10 Principles of Self-Sovereign Identity, born from the collective thoughts on identity leading to it.

   Considerable additional material has been created on the subject since then, including some helpful criticism on the principles.
 Some of initial thoughts have been organized in evolution-of-ssi. description : Literature associated with the Fundamentals of Self-Sovereign Identity.